 How do I insure that my performance/presentation is recorded?

-All performances/presentations taking place in Weigel and Hughes Auditoria are automatically recorded.
-For those taking place elsewhere, please contact Mark Rubinstein at least two weeks prior to the event.
+All performances/presentations held in Hughes Auditorium are automatically recorded.
+For those taking place elsewhere, contact Mark Rubinstein at least TWO WEEKS prior to the event.

 How do I get a copy of a recording?

 If you are the recitalist or a soloist on a program, you will be provided a link to download an electronic copy of the performance in mp3 format, usually within 3 days of the performance.
-If you would like a CD of a performance, you may request one from the graduate administrative associate in charge of Recording Services at firstname.lastname@example.org.
+You may also request a CD by emailing Mark Rubinstein.
+An additional fee may apply.

 How can I arrange a video recording of a performance?